-12. QUALIFIED CONTRACT WAIVER
+12.QUALIFIED CONTRACT WAIVER

 Applicants will receive 8 points for waiving the option to request a qualified contract.

-11. INCREASE IN EXTENDED USE PERIOD OR HOMEOWNERSHIP
+10. INCREASE IN EXTENDED USE PERIOD OR HOMEOWNERSHIP

-For increases beyond the initial 15-year extended use period, five (5) additional points will be awarded for each additional five (5) year period the applicant agrees to extend the extended use period (up to an additional 20 years).
+For increases beyond the initial 15-year extended use period, five (5) additional points will be awarded for each 30 additional five (5) year period the applicant agrees to extend the extended use period (up to an additional 20 years).
+Applicants that agree to an increase in the extended use period will not be permitted to re-syndicate prior to the initial 15-year extended use period.